 Every year, the Canary Islands becomes home to some of the world’s leading sportsmen and women, who arrive to maximize their performance by training outdoors and in specialized sports facilities at times of the year when weather conditions are less favorable where they normally train.

-To encourage even more athletes to take train in the archipelago, the Minister for Tourism, Industry and Trade recently launched “The Islands of Extraordinary Beings”, through Canary Islands Tourism.
+To encourage even more athletes to take train in the archipelago, the Minister for Tourism, Industry and Trade recently launched “The Islands of Extraordinary People”, through Canary Islands Tourism.
 This international campaign stars some of the world’s top athletes who are preparing for their respective events on the Islands.
 Marcell Jacobs, Olympic champion in the 100-meter dash, two-time Ironman world champion Patrick Lange and Pau Capell, one of the biggest trail running stars, are some of the key participants in this new campaign.

 The campaign focuses specifically on athletics, swimming, trail-running, cycling, triathlon and beach volleyball.
 Other sports related to wind and waves will also be targeted such as sailing, windsurfing, surfing and bodyboarding.
 Specific areas on the Islands have been assigned for different sports and will have representatives of the campaign stationed at each one.
 Yaiza Castilla, Minister for Tourism, Industry and Trade of the Government of the Canary Islands said: